pranav165/nasa/README.md

 # How to run

-On linux , install make
+On linux , install make and
 execute command -"make run"